2026 PGA Championship odds, picks: Scottie Scheffler, Rory McIlroy predictions by model that nailed 17 majors

 How to make 2026 PGA Championship picks

-The model is also targeting several longshots, including two going off at 20-1 or more who make stunning runs for the title at Aronimink.
+The model is also targeting several longshots, including one who is going off around 60-1.
 You can only see the model's picks here.

 Who will win the 2026 PGA Championship, which longshots will stun the golfing world, and where will Scottie Scheffler and Rory McIlroy finish?
 Check out the 2026 PGA Championship odds below and then visit SportsLine to see the projected leaderboard, all from the model that's nailed 17 golf majors, including three in 2025, and five straight Masters.